 Here is how to get started: We as a church can donate basic household goods—things you may have around the house that you’re no longer using—or new items.
-There are, however, items they cannot accept, so you will find a list of the acceptable items HERE .
-You can also go to their Facebook page for this and additional information.
+There are, however, items they cannot accept.
+You will find a list of the acceptable items on their Facebook page for this and additional information.

 Items may be brought directly to the Resettlement office at 462 Hegeman Ave, Colchester (Fort Ethan Allen)